 What would you show and tell your member of Congress if they were to visit your community?
 Leave a comment below or tweet us @NRPA_News using #ParkChampion.

-Jayni Rasmussen, is the Advocacy and Outreach Specialist at NRPA and our Park Champions champion.
-You can contact her with any questions about the program.
+Jayni Rasmussen is NRPA's Advocacy and Outreach Specialist and our Park Champions champion.